neelriyer/neelriyer.github.io/_posts/2020-07-19-Detectron2-Web-App.md

 The final step is creating a docker container for our code.
 Then we'll deploy the docker container locally.

 Thankfully, detectron2 has already created a [dockerfile](https://github.com/facebookresearch/detectron2/blob/master/docker/Dockerfile) for us.
-So we can work from that code.

 <script src="https://gist.github.com/spiyer99/4c014a23a903d9a57ec2baace40659b6.js"></script>

 I've bascially used the dockerfile supplied in detectron2's [github repo](https://github.com/facebookresearch/detectron2/blob/master/docker/Dockerfile).
 But I made a few changes.

 I've added a [`requirements.txt`](https://github.com/spiyer99/detectron2_web_app/blob/master/requirements.txt) file.
 I do a `pip install` from that requirements file.
-That installs a few libaries that we need for this to work.
+That installs a few libraries that we need for this to work.
 I've also changed the command to start the `app.py` script we created earlier.
 That will start the flask application and render the `index.html` template.

 Now we can start the docker container.
 We can do this using the following: